 If you’re paying with a credit card, like at a restaurant or salon, it’s easy to add the tip right onto the bill.
 No worries if you don’t have enough cash.

-But there are circumstances where you should leave a tip but don’t have a bill to pay – which means you can’t add the tip onto a credit card.
+But there are circumstances when you want to leave a tip to express your gratitude, but don’t have a bill to pay – which means you can’t add the tip onto a credit card.

 What if you don’t have any cash on you and you need to tip the bellhop or parking attendant?

 If you’re at a restaurant, bar, or hotel, ask if they can provide “cash back” to allow you to tip.
 You can also find an ATM nearby.